ianheggie/geocoder2/README.md

 Request Geocoding by IP Address
 -------------------------------

-Geocoder adds a `location` method to the standard `Rack::Request` object so you can easily look up the location of any HTTP request by IP address.
+Geocoder2 adds a `location` method to the standard `Rack::Request` object so you can easily look up the location of any HTTP request by IP address.
 For example, in a Rails controller or a Sinatra app:

-    # returns Geocoder::Result object
+    # returns Geocoder2::Result object
     result = request.location

 Note that this will usually return `nil` in your test and development environments because things like "localhost" and "0.0.0.0" are not an Internet IP addresses.

-See _Advanced Geocoding_ below for more information about `Geocoder::Result` objects.
+See _Advanced Geocoding_ below for more information about `Geocoder2::Result` objects.

 Location-Aware Database Queries